miracle-wm-org/miracle-wm-wiki/docs/configuration/display_configuration.md

 # Display Configuration

 The display configuration is a distinct YAML file from the regular configuration.
-It is populated on the initial startup of `miracle` with a basic information for your particular monitor sitation if it does not yet exist.
+It is populated on the initial startup of `miracle` with basic information for your particular monitor situation if it does not yet exist.

 The most likely location is:

 ```
-~/.config/miracle-wm/display.yaml.
+~/.config/miracle-wm/display.yaml
 ```

 !!! note